Ihatetomatoes/nextjs-101/_posts/react-query-mutation.md

     const subscribe ...

     const [ mutate, { isLoading } ] = useMutation(({ email }) => subscribe(email));

     const onSubmit = (data) => mutate(data);

 }
 ```

-We can remove the hardcode isLoading, and use isLoading value returned by `useMutation`.
+We can remove the hardcoded isLoading, and use isLoading value returned by `useMutation`.

 On form submit we will run `mutate` and pass in the form `data`.